 Go to API reference.

 This section describes the programming languages available to you and any variations in the Windows 8 implementation of those languages.
+If you need help understanding and coding with the languages, this section will help you.

 This section pulls together the features you need to build the kinds of Windows Store apps you want.
 It includes in-depth examples and white papers to help guide you along.
 These examples cross all the features you can read about in Developing Windows Store apps, but within the context of specific types of apps.